badjelix/single-machine-scheduling/README.md

 * A task is completed if its last fragment is completed.

-* A task can only start processing if all of its dependencies are all completed.
+* A task can only start processing if all of its dependencies are already completed.

 > Soft Clauses